beans

 Health Benefits of Chickpeas

-Chickpeas contain highly soluble fiber, which reduces cholesterol and assists in maintaining stable blood sugar.
+Chickpeas contain highly soluble fiber, which helps lower cholesterol and helps maintain stable blood sugar.
 This makes them handy for individuals with diabetes.
 The compound saponins found in chickpeas also support immune health and prevent inflammation.

 How to Add Chickpeas to Your Diet

 Chickpeas are a great staple in Mediterranean and Middle Eastern cuisine.
-Try them in salads, curries, soups, or a homemade hummus recipe for a yummy and nutrient-rich dip.
+Try them in salads, curries, soups, or a homemade hummus recipe for a yummy, nutrient-rich dip.

 Lentils are a nutritional powerhouse that offers about 18 grams of protein per cooked cup and high amounts of iron, folate, and potassium.
 They are also one of the richest plant sources of folate, a B vitamin crucial for cell function and red blood cell production.